How Safety Culture Stands as a Pillar In Your Overall Health And Safety Program

 Safety Culture is about taking people who feel like "safety" is something that happens to them and influencing a change in their perspective through the power of a safety mindset.
 It is an attitude, a culture, a state of mind that permeates every employee.

 Safety and HR experts believe that employee engagement is critical to high-level safety performance.
 The more engaged employees are, the more committed they will be to the health and safety of themselves and others.

 Engage your workforce through a real safety culture.
 When people feel part of a team, they are more likely to have an emotional investment in helping you reach your aims, and will therefore want to be part of the brand that is their employer.

-Organisational engagement is derived from the sense of purpose employees experience when they understand how their work contributes to the achievement of the organisation’s goals.
-It also comes from their commitment to, and belief in, the values and goals of their organisation.
+Organizational engagement is derived from the sense of purpose employees experience when they understand how their work contributes to the achievement of the organization's goals.
+It also comes from their commitment to, and belief in, the values and goals of their organization.

 The aim of engagement is to connect with your staff to open up an honest two-way conversation.
 They are not just your safety representatives or your inspector’s target list.
 They are the people who will keep the business safe, which makes them the people who keep you safe.
 Having a strong safety culture encourages employees to engage in safety in the workforce.
 It brings them out of the target zone and into an active role of working in a way that benefits safety for everyone involved, from frontline workers to middle managers and even investors.
 If you want your people motivated by work itself rather than driven purely by financial reward, then emotional engagement matters.

 Establishing a Safety Culture